 How much does summer school cost?

 Summer school costs vary depending on the duration of the programme, the location, which professors will be conducting the classes and whether there are other exclusive and expensive activities involved.
 For example, Cornell University’s marine biology programmes are slightly more expensive as activities are aboard Shoals Marine Laboratory research vessels.
-Broadly, a typical summer programme in the US can cost between three to five lakhs for a two to a four-week programme, while in the UK it can cost from 3.15 to 4.15 lakhs for a two to a four-week programme (in the UK, two-week programmes are more popular).
-India is comparatively cheaper, costing between 30,000 to 1.5 lakhs for a one to a two-week programme.
-Apart from this, there may be additional fees such as accommodation (if not included), travel expenses, course materials, food expenses, and others.
+Broadly, a typical summer programme in the US can cost between INR 3 to 5 lakhs for a two to a four-week programme, while in the UK it can cost from INR 3.15 to 4.15 lakhs for a two to a four-week programme (in the UK, two-week programmes are more popular).
+India is comparatively cheaper, costing between INR 30,000 to 1.5 lakhs for a one to a two-week programme.
+Apart from this, there may be additional fees such as accommodation (if not included), travel expenses, course materials, food expenses and others.
 However, some programmes may offer discounts for early applications.

-How does my child apply for a summer school?
+How does my child apply for summer school?

 While each summer school has its own process, there are a few similarities that they all share.
 Once you and your child have narrowed down the choices, ensure that they meet the admission criteria and note the application deadlines.
 Next, check whether any supporting documents are required and the visa requirements.
-You should also research if accommodation is provided by the programme or if you need to book this separately.
-Some schools also offer additional activities such as art programs in which your child can participate.
+You should also research if the programme provides accommodation or if you need to book this separately.
+Some schools also offer additional activities such as art programmes in which your child can participate.
 After considering these details, fill out the application form and submit it online.
 Once submitted, you need to wait for an acceptance email, following which you can continue to pay for the course and apply for a visa.
-Other requirements for applying may be proof of English language skills, school transcripts, teacher recommendation letters and personal essays.
-Competitive programs may require entrance tests or SAT/ACT scores as well.
+Other application requirements may be proof of English language skills, school transcripts, teacher recommendation letters and personal essays.
+Competitive programmes may require entrance tests or SAT/ACT scores as well.

 How does my child apply for a visa?